ulmus/radio-streamer/SPOTIFY_SETUP.md

 ## Troubleshooting

 ### "Spotify client not available"

 - Check that spotipy is installed: `pip install spotipy`
+- Check that python-dotenv is installed: `pip install python-dotenv`
-- Verify your environment variables are set
+- Verify your environment variables are set or `.env` file exists
 - Ensure your Client ID and Secret are correct
+- Make sure the `.env` file is in the same directory as your script

+### ".env file not loading"

+- Ensure the `.env` file is in your project root directory
+- Check that there are no spaces around the `=` in your `.env` file
+- Verify that python-dotenv is installed
+- Try setting `load_env=True` explicitly when creating MediaPlayer

 ### "No preview available"

 - Some tracks don't have preview URLs in Spotify's API
 - The player will automatically skip tracks without previews

 ### Rate Limiting

 - Spotify API has rate limits
 - If you encounter errors, wait a few minutes before trying again